jech/galene/galene.md

  - `redirect`: if set, then attempts to join the group will be redirected to the given URL; most other fields are ignored in this case;

- - `codecs`: this is a list of codecs allowed in this group, see below for possible values.
+ - `codecs`: a list of codecs allowed in this group, see below for possible values.
 The default is `["vp8", "opus"]`.

 A user definition is a dictionary with entries `password` and